 And because he has the corners held with vice grips he can easily adjust the frame until both diagonals measure the same.

-If you follow this advice and do exactly this you will know that the trailer ramp gate frame is square.
+If you follow this advice and do exactly this you’ll know that the trailer ramp gate frame is square.

 This is not the place to rush and be in a hurry.

-Having gone to all this trouble if you weld up the piece and it is not square you’re going to be in a world of trouble later;
+Having gone to all this trouble when you weld up the piece and it is not square you’re going to be in a world of trouble later;

 - when putting in the cross members,